THE BOAT CLUB TRUST

 Ewan Pearson (1981)

 Ewan began rowing at The King's School, Canterbury in 1975 and was a GB junior rower in 1980.
 He rowed in the Blue Boat 1982-4 and in the Jesus 'Light Four', and won several sculling races for JCBC, including Bushe-Fox in 1982 and Colquhoun Sculls 1983 and 1984, he graduated in Medical Sciences in 1984.
 He was in the GB squad from 1982-6, winning the Goblets at Henley in 1984 and 1985, and a bronze medal for Scotland at the Commonwealth Games in 1986 in the coxless pair.
 He rowed Masters for Canterbury Pilgrims and Crabtree BCs from 1987-2014.
 Having worked as a doctor, a schoolteacher, and an investment banker, Ewan now runs a communication and persuasion consultancy based in London.
-He is married with 3 sons and became Executive Chairman of CUBC mid 2017 having previously led the team that built the new Cambridge University boathouse in Ely.
+He is married with 3 sons and was Executive Chairman of CUBC from 2017 to 2020, having previously led the team that built the new Cambridge University boathouse in Ely.
 As a continuing investor for charities, he maintains his ACSI qualification with the CISI.

 Richard Tett (1988)